Fratton Park: The Fratton End

 At the west end of Fratton Park is the 'Fratton End', so-named as it is the nearest stand to Fratton railway station.
 In its early history, the west end stand was commonly known as The (Fratton) Railway End.

-When Fratton Park first opened on 15 August 1899, no stands or terracing existed at the Fratton or Milton ends of the era.
-Instead, supporters could sit in relative comfort in the roofed Grand Stand on the south side pitch touchline, or stand on the open air North Terrace on the north side touchline.
-Alternatively, supporters could stand on flat open ground behind the two opposite goal lines.
-The ends became known as the 'Railway End' (closest end to Fratton railway station) and the 'Milton End' (closest to Milton village).

 In 1905, the sight lines for supporters at the Railway End were improved by the construction of an open air earthbank terrace, surfaced with wooden planked steps (every 15 inches) over a layer of cinders and a sub-layer of compressed top soil.

 In 1915, during the First World War, the Railway End terrace was upgraded to accommodate 8,000 standing supporters and covered for the first time with a roof.
 There was no exterior back wall to the breezy Railway End stand, whose design allowed westerly coastal winds to channel through the stand and down across the pitch, which allowed the pitch to dry after wet weather.

 On 14 April 1956, Portsmouth FC applied to Portsmouth City Council for planning permission to build a new Fratton End stand, with permission granted just six days later on 20 April 1956.
 The original Railway End was fully demolished after the final home match of the 1955–56 season.
 A new stand was then rapidly constructed in time for the first home game of the 1956–57 season, using an innovative new prefabricated concrete and steel method, one of the first of its kind.
 The new 'Fratton End' stand - as it was named - was opened by Sir Lesley Bowker, the vice-chairman of The Football Association on 25 August 1956 for the first home game against Sheffield Wednesday, which ended with a 3–1 home win.
 The new Fratton End was built with a roofed upper section and an open-air lower terrace, bisected by a concrete wall which ran across the full width of the new stand, with two large vomitories permitting access to the exterior ground level at the rear of the stand.
 After its opening, the new Fratton End stand extension was found and blamed for the poor quality of the Fratton Park pitch, as the new stand blocked the usual westerly winds that dried the pitch after rain.
 A solution was found by installing wind shutters onto the back of the Fratton End's back wall, which were left open on non-match days to allow the drying wind to pass through.